rajat343/patatap_clone/README.md

 # Patatap Clone
-Patatap clone - Patatap is a visual sound kit application with animations Run circles.html file and enjoy.
+Patatap clone - Patatap is a visual sound kit application with animations Run circles.html file and enjoy